WE INVEST IN INGREDIENTS BASED ON RENEWABLE INSTEAD OF FOSSIL RAW MATERIALS

 Fossil raw materials collected by extracting oil or gas from under the earth’s surface, where it has remained undisturbed for thousands or millions of years.
 Extraction brings captured CO2 to the planet’s surface, thereby at the end of the life cycle increasing the overall amount of CO2 in our atmosphere.

-Within the full life cycle the usage of renewable raw materials show a lower total CO2 emission of the products than the usage of fossil raw materials.
+Within the full life cycle the usage of renewable raw materials shows a lower total CO2 emission of the products than the usage of fossil raw materials.

 How can we decrease the amount of fossil sources for our ingredients?

-We decided to invest into the cooperation with BASF to increase the amount of renewable raw materials for the manufacture of ingredients and thus contribute to CO2 footprint reduction.
-Compared to conventional ingredients, the renewable-based ingredients will come with a lower CO2 footprint, amounting to 200,000 tons in savings over the duration of the four-year cooperation.
-That’s how much an airplane would emit if it flew around the world more than 76 times.
+We decided to invest in cooperations with BASF, Shell and Moeve to increase the amount of renewable raw materials for the manufacture of ingredients and thus contribute to CO2 footprint reduction.
+Compared to conventional ingredients, the renewable-based ingredients come with a lower CO2 footprint, amounting currently to more than 80,000 tons CO2 in annual savings globally*.
+That’s how much an airplane would emit if it flew around the world more than 30 times.

-The current solution that is used to determine the amount of fossil and renewable sources in the production process is called “biomass balance approach”.
+The current solution that is used to determine the amount of fossil and renewable sources in the production process is called “mass balance approach”.

 What is the biomass balance approach and how can it help to replace fossil sources?

-In BASF production system renewable raw materials sourced from Europe and fossil raw materials are combined to manufacture ingredients (so called “biomass balance approach”).
+In the production process of our suppliers, renewable and fossil raw materials are combined to manufacture ingredients, such as surfactants (so called “mass balance approach”).
 Afterwards, we use these ingredients to produce hair and body care as well as laundry & home care products.
-The mass balance approach is monitored by an independent third party (TÜV Nord).
-They certify the ingredients BASF manufactures for Henkel’s products according to the recognized REDcert² certification scheme for sustainable biomass.
+This mass balance process and attribution is verified by independent, third-party certification organizations such as REDcert² and SCS global services.

-Same applies for our cooperation with BASF: We cannot guarantee that the ingredients BASF delivers for our products are directly made from renewable raw materials.
-But due to the REDcert²-certification it is assured that the equal amount of renewable raw materials is actually sourced and consumed by BASF for the production of ingredients.
+Same applies for our cooperations with our suppliers: We cannot guarantee that the ingredients for our products which our suppliers deliver are directly made from renewable raw materials.
+But due to the third-party certification it is assured that the equal amount of renewable raw materials is actually sourced and used by our suppliers for the production of ingredients.
 Therefore, the approach is called “mass balance”.

 How can you be part of our journey?

-We aim to further increase the amount of renewable-based ingredients, thereby reducing our use of fossil-based ingredients.
+We aim to further increase the use of renewable raw materials, thereby reducing the use of fossil raw materials.
 This is a strong contribution to more sustainable sourcing and production processes.

-By purchasing one of our hair and body care as well as laundry or home care products (such as Schauma, Fa, Nature Box, Persil, Perwoll and Somat), you are supporting the use of more renewable-based ingredients via mass balance approach.
+By purchasing one of our hair and body care as well as laundry or home care products such as Schauma, Fa, Persil, Perwoll, Somat, all, Bref and WC Frisch, you are supporting the use of more renewable raw materials via mass balance approach.

 And this is only the beginning of our journey.
 Be part of it!